valzi/Kowloon_Planet/pages/home.md

 Electricity is not understood.
 Elders provide some maintenance knowledge, but it's ritualistic and often incorrect.

-Only a few believe/know the semi correct stories about what happened.
+Only a few believe/know the half-true stories about what happened.

 Since most who fled to here were criminals, protesters, and paranoid libertarians, the culture of their descendants tends toward isolation and anarchy.